ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwpol_package.rst

 mode
 ++++

-- Description: Sets one of three modes for managing the object
+- Description: Set will overwrite existing installation targets with scope members.

+  Add will append existing installation targets with scope members.

+  Delete will delete the entire named package.

+  Add Targets will only add the specified scope members to installation targets.

+  Delete Targets will only delete the specified scope members from installation targets.

+  Install will install the package to the assigned installation targets listed on existing package.

+  Update your installation targets BEFORE running install task.

 - default: add

-- choices: ['add', 'set', 'delete']
+- choices: ['add', 'set', 'delete', 'add_targets', 'delete_targets', 'install']

 name
 ++++

-- Description: Name of the FortiManager package or folder
+- Description: Name of the FortiManager package or folder.

 - Required: True

 ngfw_mode
 +++++++++

-- Description: NGFW mode setting for the policies flow or proxy
+- Description: NGFW mode setting for the policies flow or proxy.

 - Required: False